rodages/Project-One-The-Pandemic-Game/README.md

 If the user changes from the tab running the game to another, and comes back to play the game - the newly rendered items are being rendered on top of the initial play area and just continue falling down the viewport instead of being cleared once they hit points collection/damage line.

 ### <a name='challenges-wins'>Challenges and Wins</a>

+The project has lots of state and parameters that change as the game progresses.
+I believe that is quite a big accomplishment for a first project as most beginner games focus only on a few moving pieces.

 ```
 const state = {